In the Battle Against Aging, When do the Risks Outweigh the Rewards?

-Besides lower energy, declines in testosterone also are associated with more fat, depression and memory problems.
+Besides lower energy, declines in testosterone also are associated with more fat, depression and memory lapses.

-Such changes may occur more dramatically in some men than others, depending on lifestyles and genetics.
+Such changes may occur more dramatically in some men than others, depending on lifestyle and genetics.

 They also can be symptoms of thyroid problems, obesity, alcoholism and other conditions.

 “Aging is associated with a lot of other conditions — poor eyesight, poor hearing, bad joints, bad blood vessels, cancer — yet we treat them because it improves the quality of life and longevity.
 Why not low testosterone?” says Abraham Morgentaler, a Harvard Medical School urologist and director of a men’s health clinic in Boston.